 - Public information shall be posted to the town website.

-- Requests for access to records or information shall be directed to the town website or in person to the Clerk’s department.
+- Requests for access to records or information shall be directed to the town website.

 - Where records are not available on the town website, requests for information may be made by contacting the appropriate town department.